mariannefeng/marianne/README.md

 - add alt tags for images
 - do rss feed
 - mobile friendly
+- add github links for projects where possible
 - add posthog
 - seo
 - make speedpage insights faster
+- remove homepage from nav bar
+- add email to navbar

 done:

+- change cursor styling on homepage
 - make it so that the homepage renders a large image
 - hover over menu name it changes into english version
 - update content